jexxa-projects/JexxaArchetypes/jexxa-blank-archetype/src/main/resources/archetype-resources/README.md

 To continuously build and deploy your application, we recommend using GitHub as described [here](README-GitHub.md).

 ${hash}${hash}${hash} Package Structure
-To organize our code we recommend the following package structure that is based on the concepts of Domain Driven Design:
+To organize our code, we recommend the following package structure based on the concepts of Domain Driven Design:

 ```
 (${package})